zareldyn/slarp/README.md

 # VHOSTS_DIR=/path/to/your/vhosts CERTS_DIR=/path/to/your/certificates ./start
 ```
 runs the service with a customized location for the *vhosts* and the *certs*, but still keeps logs where SLARP is installed.
 Also, if you want to serve static contents, put your files into `/your-slarp-installation/static`.

+If you have docker volumes whose name start with "web_static_*", the start command mounts them into `/var/www/static_*`.
+This feature is an alternative to the bind mount of the `static` folder, and is designed to serve directly the static data your backend containers are likely to share.
+For exemple, if you have a "web_static_searx" volume (let's say it's created as you start a "searx" container), this volume is mounted into `/var/www/static_searx` in the reverse proxy container.

 Now a container named "slarp-reverse-proxy" is running, but for now it has nothing to forward.